-9. Some decisions under the UK's opt-in for measures in the field of Justice and Home Affairs (JHA) will need to be made during this period.
-Separate advice on JHA opt-in decisions is available from the European and Global Issues Secretariat.
-Departments should work closely with UKRep and EGIS to discuss individual cases and should allow good time for clearance via the European Affairs Committee.
-Please see below for the revised arrangements on parliamentary scrutiny.
+8. Some decisions under the UK's opt-in for measures in the field of Justice and Home Affairs (JHA) will need to be made during this period.
+Departments should work closely with EDS in the Cabinet Office, DExEU and UKRep to discuss individual cases and should allow good time for clearance via the European Affairs sub-Committee.